-- Best Time for Sightseeing: The best time for enjoying the sights of Amsterdam without worries of others getting in the way of your view, is in late autumn and throughout most of the winter months.
-Of course, you’ll need to bundle up as it will be cold, and likely wet, but it may be well-worth it for the more peaceful experience.
-If that sounds a bit too chilly for your liking, consider coming between mid-September and mid-October, when crowds are few, but you’ll enjoy a better chance for sunny skies.
-The worst time for sightseeing is during the summer, when lines for the most popular attractions can mean a very long (sometimes as much as three hours) and sweaty wait.
+- Best Time to Visit Amsterdam for Sightseeing: The best time for enjoying the sights of Amsterdam without worries of others getting in the way of your view, is in late autumn and throughout most of the winter months.
+Of course, you’ll need to bundle up as it will be cold, and likely wet, but it may be well worth it for the more peaceful experience.
+If that sounds a bit too chilly for your liking, consider coming in April, May, early June, or mid-September and mid-October, when crowds are smaller and you’ll have a better chance for sunny skies.
+The worst time for sightseeing is during the summer when lines for the most popular attractions can mean a very long (sometimes as much as three hours) and sweaty wait.

 - Best Time to See the Tulips: Visit Amsterdam in mid-April if you hope to see the tulips at their colorful peak.
 The season extends between late March and mid-May, but the middle of April typically brings the most prolific blossoms.
 Of course, this all depends on the weather, which can be difficult if not impossible to predict.

 - Best Time for Shopping: Retailers in Amsterdam, and many other European cities, don’t put on big sales throughout the year, or even at the end of each season.
 Here, January and July are the months to shop, as that’s when the stores offer the most dramatic discounts as they clear out inventory.
 You’ll see store windows advertising UITVERKOOP OPRUIMING, which means “clearance sale.”
 You’ll have to bump elbows with countless other bargain hunters to get the best deals, especially in July, but with discounts up to 70%, it’s usually worth it.
 Keep in mind that the earlier you visit during the sale, the more choices you’re likely to have, but going closer to the end of the sale brings the biggest discounts.